Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-09-setting-up-VS-Code.md

    if __name__ == "__main__":
        main()
    ```
 Begin building your script by adding imports and writing functions within this file.
-If you want, you can start fresh by deleting the existing content.
+You can either use this as a starting point or replace it entirely with your own code.

-## Step 8: Run your script
+## Step 7: Run your script
+1. Save any changes to your code.
-To run your project within the virtual environment:
+2. To run your project:
 ```bash
 uv run main.py
 ```
+If you forget to install a required library, uv will tell you which one is missing.
+Just run `uv add <library-name>` to install it and try again.
+You can create multiple scripts and run them individually by running `uv run <script-name>.py`.

 ---

 ## Summary
 With this setup, you're ready to:
 - Use a consistent workflow with `uv`
 - Write and run Python code in VS Code
 Steps 1 & 2 are only done once per computer.
-For each new project, just repeat steps 3–8.
+For each new project, just repeat steps 3–7.